sstone/akka-amqp-proxies/README.md

 To start the demo with a client proxy and remote server actors:

-* mvn exec:java -Dexec.classpathScope=compile -Dexec.mainClass=com.aphelia.amqp.proxy.Server (as many times as you want)
+* mvn exec:java -Dexec.classpathScope=compile -Dexec.mainClass=com.github.sstone.amqp.proxy.Server (as many times as you want)
-* mvn exec:java -Dexec.classpathScope=compile -Dexec.mainClass=com.aphelia.amqp.proxy.Client
+* mvn exec:java -Dexec.classpathScope=compile -Dexec.mainClass=com.github.sstone.amqp.proxy.Client

 ## About JSON serialization

 I've temporarily commented out JSON serialization code in the scala2.10 branch.
-Most libraries are not compatible with 2.10RC2 yet, and it seems that new scala features will open up new possibilities for serialization libraries.
+Most libraries are not compatible with 2.10 yet, and it seems that new scala features will open up new possibilities for serialization libraries.
 I'll restore it as soon as I know which option to choose from (feel free to suggest one, or better still: send a pull request :-))